-- Identify and describe rocks in the field. - Appreciate the value of field work. - Classify the rocks observed into their lithostratigraphic groupings. - Make geological observations and record them in a coherent way in their field note book. - Use geological field equipment. - Make notes about the relationship between geological features and the environment.
+- Appreciate the value of field work. - Classify the rocks observed into their lithostratigraphic groupings. - Make geological observations and record them in a coherent way in their field note book. - Use geological field equipment. - Make notes about the relationship between geological features and the environment.